One of the things you can do to ensure your direct selling event is a super success, is to coach your host.

 Instead of just doing the parties, working to get bookings, and fulfilling orders (working in my business), I began to work on activities to grow my business (working on my business).

 The most important thing I did to make this work was to set aside time to do the things that would help me to get ahead.
-And I made my business portable so I could work in small pockets of time.
+And I also made my business portable so I could work in small pockets of time.

 Balancing your energies and efforts is important.
 For example, if you only spend your time and energy on finding new people to sponsor, you will soon run out of party bookings and your business and orders will fizzle out.
 But if you only spend time on getting new bookings, you’re not growing your team and you’re running on the spot (just faster).